 I never thought I would use my blog to write a review about a movie, but this TV One biopic was so incredibly bad that it begs evisceration, dismemberment and marination in sulfuric acid.
 I broke down my frustration to other viewers who quickly suggested that I put it in my blog.
 I know I can’t do it like Gene Siskel and Roger Ebert used to, so I’ll just share how and where I felt they dropped the ball.
 Here goes.

 Warning: Obviously, Here Be Spoilers…

-The Bobby DeBarge (aka The Boring DeBacle) Story
+The Bobby DeBarge (aka Boring Debacle) Story – My Take On It

-First, and most important, many young viewers have no idea who the great R&B singer Bobby DeBarge really is/was, so the word I got from many was a “pass” on watching this while it was being promoted.
-I spent many conversations, playing samples of the hits from Switch and the DeBarge bunch just so they’d know who the movie was about.
+First, and most important, many young viewers have no idea who the great R&B singer Bobby DeBarge really is/was, so the verdict I got from many was a “hard pass” on watching this while it was being promoted.
+I spent many conversations, playing samples of the hits from the Switch and the DeBarge bunch just so they’d know who the movie was about.
 So there’s that.

 More Trivia: Switch group percussionist, Phillip Ingram (2nd from the left in the picture below) is the brother of the late James Ingram, R&B Singer.